This is the home page of the Registry of Deeds Index Project

 This is a non-macro Excel file you can use to submit index entries.
 Data_entry_master.xlsx

 Here is a reference to the codes used in this site – Codes

 Another way to look at the progress of the project and browse the index entries is: Summary of the coverage of the index

-Found a memorial and would like to e-mail the index entries to a fellow researcher use and copy a URL add ?= memorial number and include in your e-mail.
+Found a memorial and would like to e-mail the index entries to a fellow researcher use and change [your number] to the memorial number of interest and include in your e-mail.